 The Flexible Learning Program (FLP) is an alternative education option for young people seeking to complete their SACE.
 It enables students to manage work, study and academic success in a program that caters for their individual needs.

 The FLP encompasses pastoral care and customised education to meet the diverse educational and personal needs of students who aspire to complete the SACE, but for whom the traditional model of classroom based schooling is not appropriate.
 The emphasis is on individual development, recognising prior learning and enhancing skills for future participation in the community.
-This involves making connections to students’ worlds in the learning process, recognising broader learning, such as continued participation in sport, music or other community activity and acknowledging the need to meet the basic welfare/pastoral needs of students, before formal learning can begin.

 For further information contact: